New Jersey Assault Lawyer

 Domestic Violence and Assault Charges in New Jersey

 In New Jersey, domestic violence victims are protected by restraining orders.
 These restraining orders prohibit domestic violence offenders from contacting or coming within a certain physical distance of the protected individual.
 Domestic violence victims can start the protective order process by applying for an ex parte temporary restraining order.
 A judge will listen to their side of the story and determine if a temporary restraining order is necessary.
-Temporary restraining orders last until a final restraining order hearing, where the judge will listen to both sides and determine whether a final permanent restraining order is needed.
+Temporary restraining orders remain in effect until a final restraining order hearing, at which the judge will consider both sides and determine whether a permanent restraining order is necessary.
 Although protective orders are considered civil actions in New Jersey, violating these orders is a criminal offense that mandates an arrest.
-Multiple protective order violations will result in a mandatory 30-day jail sentence.
+Multiple violations of a protective order will result in a mandatory 30-day jail sentence.

-2c:12-1(b)12 and 2c:12-1(b)13 are aggravated assault charges stemming from a domestic relationship. in the first instance where significant bodily injury is inflicted or attempted it can be a third-degree charge. in section 13 there could be a second-degree charge if pressure is provided to the nose or neck and breath is blocked. in many instances where there is no serious injury a simple assault may be charged.
+2c:12-1(b)12 and 2c:12-1(b)13 are aggravated assault charges stemming from a domestic relationship.
+In the first instance, where significant bodily injury is inflicted or attempted, it can be a third-degree charge.
+In section 13, there could be a second-degree charge if pressure is applied to the nose or neck and breath is blocked.
+In many instances, where there is no serious injury, a simple assault may be charged.

 Penalties and Legal Outcomes

 The type of penalties that stem from assault charges largely depend on the kind of assault an individual committed.
-For Petty disorderly persons offense simple assault, the penalties include up to 30 days in jail and a maximum fine of $500.00.
+For a Petty disorderly persons offense, such as simple assault, the penalties include up to 30 days in jail and a maximum fine of $500.00.
 For a disorderly person's offense, the penalties include up to six months in jail and a maximum fine of $1,000.
-Even though simple assault is the least serious assault charge, being convicted carries lasting severe consequences.
+Even though simple assault is the least serious assault charge, being convicted carries lasting, severe consequences.
 Any individual convicted of simple assault will have a permanent criminal record, which could make finding future employment more difficult or even cause their current employer to terminate them.

 Aggravated assault carries more severe penalties than simple assault.
 Because it is a felony, being convicted of aggravated assault could lead to lengthy prison sentences and high fines.
 Second-degree aggravated assault carries the most severe penalties of aggravated assault charges.
 For example, a person convicted of second-degree aggravated assault could face five to ten years in prison and fines totaling over $100,000.
 Additionally, the No Early Release Act requires a person convicted of second-degree aggravated assault to serve at least 85% of their prison sentence before becoming parole-eligible.
 For lesser third- and fourth-degree assault charges, fines can range from $10,000 to $15,000, with prison sentences ranging from eighteen months to five years.